Why should I consider a BI in Computer Science?

 The program seeks to prepare students for successful careers and lifelong learning.
 In addition to the technical competence expected of a graduate with a bachelor’s degree in computer science, students will develop the innovative thinking skills, multifaceted team skills and basic business knowledge to ensure that they can effectively compete in the changing computer career landscape for positions that are unlikely to be off-shored.

-The core computer science elements of the BI in CS are nearly identical to the BS in CS, differing by adding a database class.
-Also, a class in computer networks is required in place of compilers and automata.
+The core computer science elements of the BI in CS are nearly identical to the BS in CS, differing by adding a database and networking class in place of compilers and automata.
 The objectives/outcomes include all of those from the BS in CS plus the following BI specific objectives:

 - BI CS Alumni are able to work in multidisciplinary teams both as member and as a team leader